veerendra2/veerendra2.github.io/content/posts/linux-cheatseets.md

 * `/var/lock/` - Store lock files, which are simply files used to indicate that a certain resource (a database, a file, a device) is in use and should not be accessed by another process.
 Aptitude, for example, locks its database when a package manager is running.

 * `/var/run` - Used to store .pid files, which contain the process id of a running program.
-This is commonly used in services or other programs that need to make their process id’s available to other processes.
+This is commonly used in services or programs that need to make their process id available to other processes.